top of page

 Plaque

-The author has vividly preserved the family lives, businesses, exploits, cultural events and religious affiliations of Russian Americans in the City.
-Through images and stories, we can see what physical history still exists, and what sadly, was destroyed or redeveloped.
+The author has vividly preserved the family lives, businesses, cultural events, and religious affiliations of Russian Americans in the City.
+Through images and stories, we can see what physical history still exists and what has sadly been destroyed or redeveloped.

 Parade float

-To that end, the document serves to identify and evaluate historical Russian American properties for preservation, so no more history is inadvertently removed.
-Learn about the rich history of SF Russian Americans in the RAHCS.
+To that end, the document serves to identify and evaluate historical Russian American properties for preservation.
+This ensures that no more history is inadvertently removed.
+Learn more about the rich history of SF Russian Americans in the RAHCS.

 Many people and organizations dedicated their time to bringing the RAHCS to life.
 A great big thank you to: